 One of the most quintessentially British dishes is the traditional seaside dish of fish and chips.

-As an British expat who now lives in Germany it’s one of the biggest things we miss from home.
+As a British expat who now lives in Germany, it’s one of the biggest things we miss from home.

 In fact the time we had the Fish and Chips in the photo was from a weekend when we woke up on a Saturday morning with a craving for a perfect piece of cod and a sea view that overwhelmed us so much we booked a ferry there and then with a night in a hotel in Kent.